aksommerville/fullmoon4/README.md

 And tentatively aiming for full release 29 September 2023, the first full moon of autumn.

-### 2023-04-29 render-redesign

-- [x] !!!
-I'm rendering the "from" state of transitions during update, not render.
-Find a way to make that OK. (it does work, both web and native)
-- [x] Redesign sprites to interact more closely with render?
-Maybe not worth the effort, it's a lot of effort. ...not worth it
-- [x] All thru the render unit, I've been treating pixels as RGBA.
-That's not the real design, figure it out right.

 ### May

 - [ ] Beta test.